jalbiero/vo2max-tracker/README.md

 ## Disclaimer

-VO2Max Tracker was developed and tested on Linux (openSUSE 15.4 with Anaconda3 2022-10/Python 3.9.13) with data from Garmin FR-945 and FR-920.
+VO2Max Tracker was developed and tested on Linux (openSUSE 15.4 with Anaconda3 2022-10/Python 3.9.13, bash 4.4.23, zsh 5.6 and PowerShell for Linux 7.2.3) with data from Garmin FR-945 and FR-920.
 Older devices like the latter currently have partial support, so it is possible that no all information will be shown on the tooltip.
 VO2Max Tracker was also tested on Windows 10 (Python 3.11.1).
 I am sorry, but I do not have a Mac, so let me know if you have any issue on macOS.

 ## Troubleshooting